 Ingredients

-12 oz pork sausage, crumbled and browned (I use Jimmy Dean)
+- 12 ounces pork sausage crumbled and browned (I use Jimmy Dean)

 Instructions

-In a medium sized mixing bowl whisk eggs.
-Add milk and then seasonings and whisk to combine well.
+- In a medium sized mixing bowl, whisk eggs.
+Add milk and seasonings; combine well.
 Give the mixture a final whisk before immediately pouring evenly on top of the assembled casserole.

-Cover well and place in the refridgerator overnight.
+- Cover well and place in the refrigerator overnight.

-In the morning preheat your oven to 350 degrees.
+- In the morning preheat your oven to 350℉.
 Bake (uncovered) for 50-60 minutes.
-You’ll want the center to be puffed and set and the outside edges to be golden brown.
+You'll want the center to be puffed and set and the outside edges to be golden brown.
 Let cool for about 10 minutes before serving.

 YUM, YUM, YUM!!
 I LOVE breakfast casserole – especially Christmas morning.
 Mine never turns out quite right, though, so I'm using your bread tip (the recipes I've tried have bread in chunks and mixed throughout) and no bagged cheese!
 This and the overnight cinnamon rolls are on the menu for our Christmas morning. 🙂 Mmmmmm…..